List

 Detailed settings described below. #Actions | Optional |

 resetControls | Add an opt-in "Reset view" action to the list settings menu for the current list state.
-The control removes current list search, filters, sorting, active lens, and pagination from the URL.
+The control removes current list search, quick filter, filters, sorting, active lens, and pagination from the URL.

 resetControls()